UPPS 05.05.03 - Fleet Management Plan

 Reviewers of this UPPS include the following:

-Position Date Director, Facilities Management June 1 E4Y Director, Procurement and Strategic Sourcing June 1 E4Y Director, Environmental Health, Safety & Risk Management June 1 E4Y
+Position Date Director, Facilities Management June 1 E4Y Director, Environmental Health, Safety & Risk Management June 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.